clebert/aws-simple-example/README.md

 ## Description

-Essentially, this example project consists of a React component that retrieves text from a Lambda BFF (Backend for Frontend) using a `React.useEffect` hook and displays it.
+Essentially, this example project consists of a React component that retrieves text from a Lambda function using a `React.useEffect` hook and displays it.
 Parcel is used for bundling and TypeScript as language.
 You can see the deployed website [here][website].

 The following app config can be used as a template for your own Parcel project: